Unsupervised Multi-hop Question Answering by Question Generation: Related Work

 \section{Related Work}

 \paragraph{Unsupervised Question Answering.} To reduce the reliance on expensive data annotation, \textit{Unsupervised / Zero-Shot QA} has been proposed to train question answering models without any human-labeled training data. ~\citet{DBLP:conf/acl/LewisDR19} proposed the first unsupervised QA model which generates synthetic (context, question, answer) triples to train the QA model using unsupervised machine translation.
-However, the generated questions tend to have a lot of lexical overlaps with the context.
-Training with such synthetic data often results in a trivial QA model that learns to predict the answer simply by word matching.
+However, the generated questions are unlike human-written questions and tend to have a lot of lexical overlaps with the context.
 To address this, followup works utilized the Wikipedia cited documents~\cite{DBLP:conf/acl/LiWDWX20}, predefined templates~\cite{DBLP:conf/acl/FabbriNWNX20}, or pretrained language model~\cite{DBLP:conf/emnlp/puri20} to produce more natural questions resembling the human-annotated ones.

-However, all the existing studies are focused on the SQuAD~\cite{DBLP:conf/emnlp/RajpurkarZLL16} dataset to answer single-hop text-only questions.
-These methods can hardly be applied to general multi-hop QA because they lack integrating and reasoning over information from disjoint evidence sources.
-Furthermore, these proposed methods are restricted to text-based QA without considering structured knowledge and cannot be applied to KB/Table-QA~\cite{berant2013semantic}.
-In contrast, we propose the first framework for unsupervised \textit{multi-hop QA}, which can leverage disjoint structured or unstructured data sources to answer complex questions requiring reasoning.
+However, all the existing studies are focused on the SQuAD~\cite{DBLP:conf/emnlp/RajpurkarZLL16} dataset to answer \textit{single-hop} and \textit{text-only} questions.
+These methods do not generalize to multi-hop QA because they lack integrating and reasoning over disjoint pieces of evidence.
+Furthermore, they are restricted to text-based QA without considering structured or semi-structured data sources such as KB and Table.
+In contrast, we propose the first framework for unsupervised \textit{multi-hop QA}, which can reason over disjoint structured or unstructured data to answer complex questions.

 \paragraph{Multi-hop Question Generation.} Question Generation (QG) aims to automatically generate questions from textual inputs~\cite{DBLP:journals/corr/abs-1905-08949}.
-Early QG works relied on syntax rules or templates to transform a piece of given text to questions~\cite{heilman2011automatic,DBLP:conf/coling/ChaliH12a}.
-With the proliferation of deep learning, QG advanced to use supervised neural models, and most of them were trained to generate questions from \textit{(passage, answer)} pairs in the SQuAD dataset~\cite{DBLP:conf/acl/DuSC17,DBLP:conf/emnlp/ZhaoNDK18,DBLP:conf/aaai/KimLSJ19}.
+Early work of Question Generation (QG) relied on syntax rules or templates to transform a piece of given text to questions~\cite{heilman2011automatic,DBLP:conf/coling/ChaliH12a}.
+With the proliferation of deep learning, QG evolved to use supervised neural models, where most systems were trained to generate questions from \textit{(passage, answer)} pairs in the SQuAD dataset~\cite{DBLP:conf/acl/DuSC17,DBLP:conf/emnlp/ZhaoNDK18,DBLP:conf/aaai/KimLSJ19}.